Hearing for accused 9/11 plotters weighs alleged government meddling

 The judge halted the pre-trial hearing at the Guantanamo Bay, Cuba, military prison on Monday after one of the defendants said his interpreter had worked at a secret CIA prison.

-When the hearing resumed on Wednesday, defense attorneys contended the Federal Bureau of Investigation and Central Intelligence Agency had planted Arabic interpreters on the defense team, bugged conversations between the attorneys and their clients and questioned their support staff.
+When the hearing resumed on Wednesday, defence attorneys contended the Federal Bureau of Investigation and Central Intelligence Agency had planted Arabic interpreters on the defence team, bugged conversations between the attorneys and their clients and questioned their support staff.

 Defense attorneys told Army Colonel Judge James Pohl the apparent spying interfered with the defendants' constitutional rights to a fair trial in the slow-moving death penalty cases.